risc0/website/docs/explainers/zkvm/zkvm_overview.md

 F
 end
 subgraph x[The receipt tells us:]
-D---G(What binary executed in the ZKVM)
+D---G(What binary executed in the zkVM)
 E---H(Whether the execution<br>followed expected behavior<br><br>Whether the journal or method ID<br>have changed)
 F---I(The values of all contents<br>written to the public journal) end